 Where to start?

 Here in the U.S we have lots of great opportunities to start our mountaineering journey.
 Theres tons of mountains to choose from, in all levels of difficulty, all year long.
 Don't over do it on your first trip and work your way up progressively, it will make your journey a lot more enjoyable.
-You build up your fitness and experience with every visit to the mountains, you learn what work for you and what doesn't and it leaves you better prepared for the next trip.
+You build up your fitness and experience with every visit to the mountains, you learn what works for you and what doesn't and it leaves you better prepared for the next trip.

 On any one mountain you can have a wide array of difficulties depending on the route.
 Mt Rainier for example has the frequently traveled DC route which see's a majority of the summit attempts.
 It is amongst the easier routes on Rainier, that is not to say Rainer is easy in any way(Even the easier routes will require great effort from fit individuals).
 But there are also routes like the Kautz Route or the Liberty Ridge route which require more technical skill, route finding abilities and experience due to the hazards and dangers that they pose.
 My point is that you can climb one mountain, multiple times with a different experience and difficulty on each attempt.
 This all makes choosing your first few climbing objectives a bit confusing.
 So here I will lay out in my opinion, the best beginner climbs inside the U.S.

 (Note: I highly recommend climbing with a guide, mountaineering is a very dangerous sport where people die every year.
 There are a lot of things to know before you even consider taking on a peak without an experienced guide.
 Prior to considering a mountaineering trip I recommend you have some experience hiking and back packing.
 Mountaineering is not a luxury event and you will have to be comfortable with being uncomfortable.)